Category Archives: Confectionery

 Trebor was acquired by Cadbury for £120 million in 1989.

-A J Caley of Norwich was one of the largest chocolate manufacturers in Britain.
+How did A J Caley of Norwich become one of the largest chocolate manufacturers in Britain?

 A J Caley establishes the business

 Albert Jarman Caley (1829 – 1895) was born in Windsor, the son of a silk merchant.
-After attending Eton School he established a chemist’s shop on High Street, Windsor from 1853.
+After attending Eton School he established a chemist’s shop on High Street, Windsor in 1853.

 Caley relocated to London Street, Norwich, where his brother already lived, from 1857.

 A J Caley began to manufacture soft drinks from 1862.
-Soft drinks manufacturing was Caley’s largest branch of trade by 1881.
+Soft drink manufacturing was Caley’s largest branch of trade by 1881.

 Due to the seasonal nature of the soft drinks trade, Caley began to produce drinking chocolate from 1883, followed by eating chocolate from 1886.